 Students generally maintain an academic record that will enable them to complete the requirements for graduation within five years.
-To accomplish that goal, a student needs to maintain a cumulative GPA of 3.00.
+Students who require more time may submit a written explanation to the Gettysburg College Registrar.
+To accomplish that goal, a graduate student needs to maintain a cumulative GPA of 3.00.
 Students whose cumulative GPA falls below 3.0 during any semester in the program will be placed on academic probation until their GPA reaches 3.0.
 Students who maintain a cumulative GPA of less than 3.0 for three consecutive enrolled semesters can be suspended from the program.
-Students who are suspended from the MA program will have the option to petition Gettysburg College and program administrators for reinstatement.
+Students who are suspended from a graduate program will have the option to petition Gettysburg College and program administrators for reinstatement.

-Courses in which students received a grade of C+ or lower do not count toward the 10-course graduation requirement.
+Courses in which students receive a grade of C+ or lower do not count toward the 10-course graduation requirement.
 These grades are included in students' cumulative GPAs.
-All students should be in touch with the Gilder Lehrman administrators or the Office of the Registrar to review graduation requirements
+All students should be in touch the Office of the Registrar to review graduation requirements